awsdocs/aws-net-developer-guide/doc_source/how-to-spot-instances.md

 ## Overview<a name="tutor-spot-net-overview"></a>

 Spot Instances enable you to request unused Amazon EC2 capacity and run any instances that you acquire for as long as your request exceeds the current *Spot Price*\.
-Amazon EC2 changes the Spot Price periodically based on supply and demand, but will never exceed 90% of the On\-Demand Instance price; customers whose requests meet or exceed it gain access to the available Spot Instances\.
+Amazon EC2 changes the Spot Price periodically based on supply and demand, but will never exceed 90% of the On\-Demand Instance price; customers whose requests meet or exceed the Spot Price gain access to the available Spot Instances\.
 Like On\-Demand Instances and Reserved Instances, Spot Instances provide another option for obtaining more compute capacity\.

 Spot Instances can significantly lower your Amazon EC2 costs for applications such as batch processing, scientific research, image processing, video encoding, data and web crawling, financial analysis, and testing\.
 Additionally, Spot Instances are an excellent option when you need large amounts of computing capacity, but the need for that capacity is not urgent\.

+For more information about Spot Instances, see [https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-spot-instances.html](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-spot-instances.html) in the *[Amazon EC2 User Guide for Linux Instances](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/)*\.

 To use Spot Instances, place a Spot Instance request specifying the maximum price you are willing to pay per instance hour; this is your request\.
 If your request exceeds the current Spot Price, your request is fulfilled and your instances will run until either you choose to terminate them or the Spot Price increases above your request \(whichever is sooner\)\.
-You can terminate a Spot Instance programmatically, as shown this tutorial, or by using the [AWS Management Console](https://console.aws.amazon.com/ec2/home) or by using the AWS Toolkit for Visual Studio\.
+You can terminate a Spot Instance programmatically, as shown in this tutorial, by using the [AWS Management Console](https://console.aws.amazon.com/ec2/home), or by using the [AWS Toolkit for Visual Studio](https://docs.aws.amazon.com/AWSToolkitVS/latest/UserGuide/)\.

-You can also specify the amount you are willing to pay for Spot Instances as a precentage of the On\-Demand Instance price\.
+You can also specify the amount you are willing to pay for Spot Instances as a percentage of the On\-Demand Instance price\.
 If the specified price is exceeded, then the Spot Instance will terminate\.

 Spot Instances perform exactly like other Amazon EC2 instances while running, and like other Amazon EC2 instances, Spot Instances can be terminated when you no longer need them\.